meetuparchive/swarm-ui/packages/swarm-components/README.md

     });
 ```

-For individual tests, just call an async `renderer.screenshot()` method and pass a component you'd like to render and call `toMatchImageSnapshot` method provided by `jest-image-snapshot` jest extension:
+For individual tests, just call an async `renderer.screenshot()` method and pass a component you'd like to render and call `toMatchImageSnapshot` method:
 ```js
 it('Visually matches', async () => {
     expect(